Enron Paying $100M to Name Houston Ballpark

 If you build it, a corporate sponsor will come.
 This time around

-it's Houston's new baseball stadium, and Enron Corp. said last week
+it's Houston's new baseball stadium and Enron Corp., which said

-it will pay $100 million over 30 years for naming rights to the
+Wednesday it will pay $100 million over 30 years for naming rights

-ballpark to be known as Enron Field.
-Enron Energy Services (EES)
+to the ballpark to be known as Enron Field.
+Enron Energy Services

 Under the agreement with the Houston Astros, EES will manage the